jaayzee/cse15l-lab-reports/lab9.md

 The bug is caused by the index1 at the last while loop, as it isn't iterating index2, so the last while loop, if triggered, would never meet a condition where it ends.
 This causes the OutOfMemoryError, and is clearly seen in the print statements, as we see index1 is iterated to absurd numbers in the index2 while loop.
 ![Image](/images/Lab9Solution.png)
 # **Information Needed:**
 *The tree at the time of the issue looks like this:*
 LAB7
-  lib
+--lib
-    hamcrest-core-1.3.jar
+----hamcrest-core-1.3.jar
-    junit-4.13.2.jar
+----junit-4.13.2.jar
-  .gitignore
+--.gitignore
-  ListExamples.class
+--ListExamples.class
-  ListExamples.java
+--ListExamples.java
-  ListExamplesTests.class
+--ListExamplesTests.class
-  ListExamplesTests.java
+--ListExamplesTests.java
-  StringChecker.class
+--StringChecker.class
-  test.sh
+--test.sh

 *.class files can be obtained from running `bash test.sh` *Content of Pre-fix ListExamples.java*
 ```java